thriveweb/see-civil/content/quarry-solutions/home.md

   buttonText: Read More
   buttonUrl: /quarry-solutions/about/
   content: >-
-    Quarry Solutions is a specliased quarrying and construction materials production company.
+    Quarry Solutions is a specialised quarrying and construction materials production company.
 We've established ourselves as major project material delivery specialists with the capability and capacity to source, negotiate and legitimise quarry resources for major projects and as part of existing